How is Home Management Plain and Simple different from your first book Large Family Logistics: The Art and Science of Managing the Large Family?

 The book: Home Management Plain and Simple

 I’ll gloss over some ugliness involving patriarchy here and get to 2015 when the original rights of the book Large Family Logistics: The Art and Science of Managing the Large Family returned to me.
-I didn’t have a lot of time to do the editing that I wanted to do because… I went to nursing school so that someday I can be a nurse-midwife… that’s another story that I’ll tell someday…
+I didn’t have a lot of time to do the editing that I wanted to do because… life changed in many ways, we had moved off of our Iowa farm to rural Idaho for my husband’s off-farm career, I went to nursing school so that someday I can be a nurse-midwife… that’s another story that I’ll tell someday…

 Once in a while I was able to get a few days to devote to working on the book.
-The first time was August of 2015 when I went on a three-day work trip with my husband (he was working in wheat at that time), holed up in a hotel in Bozeman, Montana, read for the first time and edited Large Family Logistics.
-I couldn’t do anything with the book again for a few months and that pattern carried on with edits and writing until I finally stopped and Home Management Plain and Simple became available in 2017.
+The first time was August of 2015 when I went on a three-day work trip with my husband (he was working in wheat at that time), holed up in a hotel in Bozeman, Montana, read (for the first time) and edited Large Family Logistics.
+I couldn’t do anything with the book again for a few months and that pattern carried on with edits and writing until I finally had to say, “Enough”, and Home Management Plain and Simple became available in 2017.

-My goal is that the book will help people to have happy and pleasant home lives by tweaking the work at home to be more efficient, joyful, and freeing up time for other pursuits.
+My goal is that Home Management, Plain and Simple will help people to have happy and pleasant home lives by tweaking the work at home to be more efficient, joyful, and freeing up time for other pursuits.

 The Blog: Home Plain and Simple

 I’m writing a bit more regularly now, life has settled down a bit and one of my daughters has joined me in managing the website, social media, and writing with me.
-There are seasons in life and to keep things interesting they aren’t quite as predictable as the regularity of spring, summer, fall, winter.
-Follow along here as we write about home and life.
+There are seasons in life but they aren’t quite as predictable as the regularity of spring, summer, fall, winter.
+Follow along with blog content here as we write about our seasons of home and life.